mongodb/specifications/source/server-selection/server-selection.rst

 attempt the selection algorithm with ``mode`` 'secondary' and the user's ``maxStalenessSeconds`` and ``tag_sets``.

-For all read preferences modes except 'primary', clients MUST set the ``slaveOK`` wire protocol flag to ensure that any suitable server can handle the request.
-Clients MUST NOT set the ``slaveOK`` wire protocol flag if the read preference mode is 'primary'.
+For all read preferences modes except 'primary', clients MUST set the ``SecondaryOk`` wire protocol flag to ensure that any suitable server can handle the request.
+Clients MUST NOT set the ``SecondaryOk`` wire protocol flag if the read preference mode is 'primary'.

 Write operations